Links on Android Authority may earn us a commission. Learn more.

 When it comes to cleaning performance, the X1 Omni is comparable to other high-end rivals — generally good if imperfect, in other words.
 I’d probably choose something like the far more affordable Roborock S7 if I cared more about mopping, yet the X1 Omni is at least adequate in that area, and plenty powerful when it comes to vacuuming — so long as it doesn’t mysteriously miss some areas or shut down, of course.
 Those incidents were rare enough that I can’t complain too much.

-Let’s not mince words, however.
-At over $1,500 MSRP, the Omni is fantastically expensive, and what you’re really paying for is the Omni Station.
+Let’s not mince words, though.
+At over $1,500 MSRP before discounts, the Omni can be fantastically expensive, and what you’re really paying for is the Omni Station.
 You can go weeks or even months without emptying anything, to the point that, except for loud whirring sounds, you might forget the robot is there.
 Yes, you’ll probably have to swap pads in and out more frequently than that if you want to mop, but that’s acceptable for a product that requires so little effort otherwise.

 Those who like the idea of an auto-emptying station but only care about vacuuming might want to check out the iRobot Roomba S9 Plus ($999).
 Its price feels like a bargain next to the Omni.